 Steven Fredrick's Tours and Films

-While presenting a series of vintage film programs in Waikiki, Steve met entertainers who performed with Lena Machado and members of the Harry Owens orchestra.
+While presenting a series of vintage film programs in Waikiki, Steven met entertainers who performed with Lena Machado and members of the Harry Owens orchestra.

-Among Steve's heroes was Glen Grant, the creator of the Honolulu Ghost Walks.
+Among Steven's heroes was Glen Grant, the creator of the Honolulu Ghost Walks.
 "Glen was a special man," said Fredrick.
 "A very unique storyteller.
 I took one of Glen's ghost tours and just loved it."
-Shortly after their meeting, Glen and Steve discussed the possibility of combining their interests for a haunted movie tour of Oahu.
+Shortly after their meeting, Glen and Steven discussed the possibility of combining their interests for a haunted movie tour of Oahu.
 Unfortunately, this never came to be due to Grant's death.

-In December 2007, Steve hosted a special movie and tour program "Hawaii During World War II: The Movies and The Music of the 1940s."
+In December 2007, Steven hosted a special movie and tour program "Hawaii During World War II: The Movies and The Music of the 1940s."
 This two-part program was highly successful.
 It sold out.
-Since then, Steve has offered the Hawaii Wartime History Tours on a regular basis.
+Since then, Steven has offered the Hawaii Wartime History Tours on a regular basis.

-In November 2013, Steve consulted with the producers of the TV series "Hawaii Five-O".
-For episode #4.10: "Ho'oani Makuakane" ("Honor Thy Fathers"), Steve provide guidance regarding the historic footage used to recreate a vintage movie newsreel, circa 1941.
-Since its broadcast, Five-O fans consider this episode to be the best of the series.
+In November 2013, Steven consulted with the producers of the hit CBS-TV series "Hawaii Five-O".
+For episode #4.10: "Ho'oani Makuakane" ("Honor Thy Fathers"), Steven provided guidance regarding the historic footage used to recreate a vintage movie newsreel, circa 1941.
+As of this date, Five-O fans consider this episode to be the best of the series.

 Photo Courtesy: Molly Hayden